 If an event occurs while the associated event capture function is enabled, the relevant event status bit is set.
 If the transceiver is in CAN Offline mode with V1 active (SBC Normal or Standby mode), pin RXD is forced LOW to indicate that a wake-up or interrupt event has been detected.
+If the UJA1167 is in sleep mode when the event occurs, the microcontroller supply, V1, is activated and the SBC switches to Standby mode (via Reset mode).

 The microcontroller can monitor events via the event status registers.
-An extra status register, the Global event status register (Table 18), is provided to help speed up software polling routines.
-By polling the Global event status register, the microcontroller can quickly determine the type of event captured (system, supply or transceiver) and then query the relevant table (Table 19, Table 20 or Table 21 respectively).
+An extra status register, the Global event status register (Table 19), is provided to help speed up software polling routines.
+By polling the Global event status register, the microcontroller can quickly determine the type of event captured (system, supply, transceiver or WAKE pin) and then query the relevant table (Table 20, Table 21, Table 22 or Table 23 respectively).